adamefrazer/learning/README.md

 # 100daysofcode

+Day 25: (Dec 4th): Began creating a new portfolio page.
+It is similar to the layout of the Anchorhead coffee page I made.
+I really like the flexboxgrid framework(?).
+It is pretty simple to use.
+Next, I need to build a new website with a different layout to practice with it.
+I will build the Houston Texans season ticket page.

 Day 24: (3rd): Completed exercise 2 and 3 from chapter 3 of Eloquent javascript.
 Recursion and another function problem.
 Ex 2 I had to look at hints and ultimately the answer.
 Watched some videos on recursion along the way.
 But I figured out ex 3 all by myself so I was pretty proud of myself!

 Day 23: (Dec 2nd): I did some coding on the 1st.
 Worked on Rule 35 website some.
 But, today I built a new website from this tutorial: https://www.youtube.com/watch?v=qlA7dputiNc&t=200s.
 This was sort of a spur of the moment project but I like the way it turned out.
 I am in a bit of a tutorial purgatory right now.
 Scared to work on JS and I am stuck between knowing enough tools to make websites on my own but then not enough to put all the pieces together to get a working project.
 I'm not sure about where to go from here.
 The websites I have made by following these tutorials look good but they are simple (which is good too) but I don't know that I'm learning anything.
 I think I am.
 I want to redo my portfolio website and then include these two projects on there to showcase them.
 I feel good about what I have done but I also feel it is pretty simple.
 Not sure.